Who’s covered by the minimum tenancy protections

 On the other hand, if you want to leave, you only have to give the landlord two days’ notice – not the usual four weeks (28 days).

-If you and the landlord have a dispute and go to the Tenancy Tribunal, there are special rules about what the Tribunal can do:
+If you and the landlord have a dispute and go to the Tenancy Tribunal, the Tribunal can make an order to:

-- The Tribunal can order the landlord to do the things needed to make the property legal – for example, complying with fire safety requirements.
+- make the landlord do the things needed to make the property legal – for example, complying with fire safety requirements

-- They can order the landlord to repay you some or all of the rent you’ve paid.
-On the other hand, the Tribunal will only order you to pay unpaid rent if they think it would be unfair to the landlord if they didn’t make you pay.
+- make the landlord repay you some or all of the rent you’ve paid.
+On the other hand, the Tribunal will only order you to pay unpaid rent if they think it would be unfair to the landlord if they didn’t make you pay

-- They can order the landlord to pay you a special penalty of up to $4,000 (this is called “exemplary damages”).
+- make the landlord pay you a special penalty of up to $4,000 (this is called “exemplary damages”)